 You can configure the In-App WAF by defining policies for groups of services.
 Each policy can be configured with rulesets designed to thwart common attacks, including command injection, server-side request forgery, PHP code injection, cross-site scripting, and many more.
 Each of the rules in these sets can be configured with a rule mode (monitoring, blocking, or disabled) so you can control the automated actions taken by the WAF when a rule is triggered.
 In the following example, we have a policy that contains sixteen rulesets made up of over 100 blocking rules and 38 monitors.

 Move beyond detection to fight threats

-ASM Protect empowers your team members to not only detect and triage threats but also to take immediate action to mitigate attackers’ access to your systems.
-ASM is built on top of Datadog’s best-of-breed APM platform, so your teams can correlate threat intelligence with robust distributed traces and code-level security insights.
-Now, using ASM Protect, you can take swift action against potential attackers with a high degree of confidence that the IPs you’re blocking are actual attackers, which reduces the risk that you might damage customer relationships or lose revenue by blocking legitimate users.
+ASM’s Protection capabilities empower your teams to not only detect and triage threats but also to take immediate action against attackers.
+It provides a high degree of confidence to ensure that you’re only blocking legitimate attackers, reducing the risk that you might damage customer relationships or lose revenue by blocking legitimate users.